UPPMAX/bianca_workshops/docs/beginner/evaluation.md

     - I can transfer files to/from Bianca using FileZilla
     - I can start an interactive session
     - I can submit jobs to the scheduler
-    - I understand the legal aspects of sensitive data
+    - I can start RStudio

     Any other feedback?